spiralofhope/TidyBar/README.markdown

   -  Change TidyBar's scale (untested)
   -  Show/hide the experience bar
   -  Show/hide the Gryphons
+  -  Show/hide the texture behind the main buttons.
 - `/tidybar` will force an update.